Must-Haves For First Time Campers Including Printable Checklist

 Make sure that you also bring your spatula, tongs, stainless bowls, and cutlery.
 And for Heaven’s sake a way to make coffee!
 One of the worst migraines of my life was when my SIL “forgot” to bring the coffee.

-Bring a solar charger with a USB cord to charge your phone, camera, or other devices.
+Bring a solar charger with a USB cord to charge your cell phone, camera, or other devices.
 There are chargers available that clip to your backpack allowing them to absorb energy from the sun while you’re hiking.

 Whether you are camping with a group or alone, playing some music can set the mood.